janek/dotfiles/other_programs.md

-### This is a list of programs that I might want to use, but was not able to easily install via script
+### Programs that I might want to use, but was not able to easily install via script
 MongoHub.app
 Notion.app
 nteract.app